KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 }
 ```

-We can add a new field `b` to this structure with a default value, and the calling code doesn't need to change:
+We can add a new field `b` to this `struct` with a default value, and the calling code doesn't change:

 ```rust
 mod data {